 Many customers praise CityWorth for friendly, helpful agents, and many felt the process was efficient and professional.
 The main complaint was that, despite helpful loan officers, its underwriters requested last-minute documents, resulting in a later closing date.

 - Streamlined preapproval.
 An underwriter will review your loan application before the official application process begins.
 This speeds up the process overall.

 - Transparent requirements.
 CityWorth’s website lists off almost all its loan requirements, which makes research easier.

 - High customer ratings.
 This lender’s customer reviews are higher than many lenders its size, with many customers naming the loan officers they work with and raving about their service.

 - No published rates.
 You won’t find rates on its site — you’ll need to submit a full application to find out what your rate could be.

-Cityworth is a good option for borrowers with no or low credit history, and it has solid ratings from current customers.
-Its application process and borrower criteria are comparable to other lenders.
-But since it doesn’t publish its rates online and many users report last-minute underwriting requests, you may want to consider other options.
+CityWorth has solid ratings from current customers and an easy-to-research website for borrowers interested in its loan offerings.
+The lender’s application process and borrower criteria are comparable to other lenders.
+But since it doesn’t publish its rates online and many users report last-minute underwriting requests, you may want to compare other mortgage lenders.